TheStrupf/Lowrezjam22/README.md

-# Lowrezjam22
+# Lowrezjam22 - Chootrain
-This is going to be my entry for the Lowrezjam 2022 written in C.
+This is my entry for the Lowrezjam 2022 written in plain C.

-The base commit is the base code that I'm going to start off with.
-It's still WIP and not thoroughly tested - I just want to show transparency.
-It's a custom self-written engine built on top of Raylib with the following features:
+It's built using a custom 2D software renderer on top of Raylib.
+There may be bugs and glitches.
+The code is just as-is at the point of upload before the deadline.
-* Indexed pixel art rendering: Lines, rectangles, circles, palettes, (affine) sprites
-* Free list allocator
-* .json parser
-* A-Star pathfinder
-* Generic arraylist/vector